Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 The following K-2 visa forms are required for a K-2 visa application:

-As long as you and your U.S. citizen fiancé(e) are married within 90 days of your arrival in the U.S., an immigrant visa number will be available right away without having to mess with priority dates.
-To apply, you need to file an I-485 Application to Register Permanent Residence or Adjust Status.
-This can take about six months to process and premium processing is not available.
-You need to file an application for you and for each one of your K-2 children.
+As long as you and your U.S. citizen fiancé(e) marry within 90 days of your arrival in the U.S., an immigrant visa number will be available immediately.
+To apply for the green card, file an I-485 Application to Register Permanent Residence or Adjust Status.
+This can take around 9.5 months to process, according to USCIS data.

-Once your I-485 is approved, you will become a legal permanent resident and your marriage-based green card will be mailed to you along with green cards for your K-2 children in the following six months.
+Once your I-485 is approved, you will become a legal permanent resident, and your marriage-based green card will be mailed to you along with green cards for your K-2 children in the following six months.

-If you are over the age of 21 and unmarried, you will no longer be considered an immediate family member.
-You will instead be eligible for the F1 green card.
+Instead, your child would be eligible for the F1 green card.
 However, this visa is subject to priority date waiting times, which can be up to several years depending on your country of origin.

 Bring Your Fiancé to the U.S. Start